AnthonyRChao/How-To-Design-Programs/README.md

 4. evaluate results with respect to expected outcomes; and
 5. revise the product in light of failed checks and tests."

+"In short, good programming is about solving problems systematically and conveying the ideas within the code."